This web resource is supported by a Research Resource from the National Institute of General Medical Sciences (R24GM141196-01).

 Important Notice

-The UniProtKB database used by the EFI tools is undergoing major reorganization starting with the 2025_04 release
+The UniProtKB database used by the EFI tools is undergoing major reorganization

-In response to these changes, we are planning to provide the current 2025_03 release until the 2026_02 release is available.
+In response to these changes, we will provide the previous 2025_03 release

 Levin, B. J., Huang, Y. Y., Peck, S. C., Wei, Y., MartÃnez-del Campo, A., Marks, J. A., Franzosa, E. A., Huttenhower, C., Balskus, E. P.